This is not a book review

 - The practice of personal integrity

-Again, all of this is valuable information which is explored in depth in the over 300 page book.
+Again, all of this is valuable information that is explored in-depth in the over 300-page book.
 To talk about these issues here would not do them justice.
 The way Nathaniel Brandon addresses these issues is what I want to discuss.
 He uses something called sentence completion, which is a way of breaching the gap between our external goals and internal dialogues.
-It’s a way of getting some clarity into what we might really think or know, but have not been able to consciously articulate.
+It’s a way of getting some clarity into what we might think or know, but have not been able to consciously articulate.

 Sentence-completion work is a deceptively simple yet uniquely powerful tool for raising self understanding, self-esteem, and personal effectiveness.
 It rests on the premise that all of us have more knowledge than we normally are aware of—more wisdom than we use, more potentials than typically show up in our behavior.
 Sentence completion is a tool for accessing and activating these ‘hidden resources’.